ddev/ddev/docs/content/users/install/phpstorm.md

     - Use “remote interpreter”
     - CLI Interpreter will be “web”

-### Enabling PHPUnit
+## Enabling PHPUnit

-This part is not done for you by the integration plugin.
+This assumes you’ll need to use PHPUnit and you already have it installed.

-1. Under “Test Frameworks” click “+” to add PHPUnit, assuming PHPUnit is already installed.
+1. Under “Test Frameworks” click “+” to add PHPUnit.
     - PHPUnit by remote interpreter
     - Interpreter “DDEV”
     - Choose “Path to phpunit.phar” and use `/var/www/html/vendor/bin/phpunit`, or wherever your PHPUnit is inside the container.
 You need PHPUnit properly Composer-installed for your CMS.
 For example, for Drupal 9, `ddev composer require --dev --with-all-dependencies drupal/core-dev:^9` and `ddev composer require --dev phpspec/prophecy-phpunit:^2`.